tcotav/chefdk_getting_started/Notes.md

-So by default, the `chef` app set you up to use [Vagrant](http://vagrantup.com) with the default of [Virtualbox](http://virtualbox.org) as your VM environment and including two vms: one centos and one ubuntu.
+By default, the `chef` app set you up to use [Vagrant](http://vagrantup.com) with the default of [Virtualbox](http://virtualbox.org) as your VM environment and including two vms: one centos and one ubuntu.

 We can confirm those by running the command as follows: